iamvatsalpatel/RoomCapture-iOS-App/README.md

 2. The USDZ files generated can be used in 3D applications like Blender for further editing and usage.

 ## Facing any issues???
 Feel free to [open an issue](https://github.com/iamvatsalpatel/RoomPlan-iOS-App/issues/new?assignees=&labels=Query&title=Query).
-I'll be glad to help you. 😁
+I'll be happy to help.